cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

-If a task declares a different platform to that where the scheduler is running, Cylc uses non-interactive SSH to submit the job to the platform :term:`job runner`, on one of the platform hosts.
-Workflow source files will be installed to the platform, via the associated ``global.cylc[install targets]``, just before the first job is submitted to run there.
+If a task declares a different platform to that where the scheduler is running, Cylc uses non-interactive SSH to submit the job to the platform :term:`job runner` on one of the platform hosts.
+Workflow source files will be installed on the platform, via the associated ``global.cylc[install targets]``, just before the first job is submitted to run there.

 .. code-block:: cylc